SandervWickeren/PictureSwipe/PROCESS.md

   structure, errors kept coming.
 Fixed it eventually by overwriting the allowance for backups ('ll re-enable it at release).
 - Succesfully created GridView containing images from the Bin Database using Picasso.
+- Now asking for permissions when it isn't granted yet (TODO: What if they decline?)

+### Tueseday 23/01/18
+-
+-
+-